Please note: you MUST be a course member or full member of ours to order labs!!

 NOW Order directly - shipped to you through our Partners at RUPA HEALTH through our Conners Clinic LAB STORE - HERE

 Through Rupa Health's Physician referral services, we can now recommend labs for people in nearly every state.
 They have a licensed professional in every state to sign-off on any/all lab orders.

 Also, all labs are just 7% over doctor's cost making these a HUGE savings for patient/members!!!!!

-This kit is ONLY available to Patients and Course members!
+This kit is ONLY available to Full Members and Course Members!

 - The kit will be shipped to you following your order

 - When we receive the results, we will email them to you

 - You do NOT receive any one-on-one, practitioner appointment